John Richardson (actor)

 John Richardson (19 January 1934 – 5 January 2021) was an English actor who appeared in films from the late 1950s until the early 1990s.
-He was a male lead in Italian genre films, most notably Mario Bava's Black Sunday (1960) with Barbara Steele, but he was best known for playing the love interest of Ursula Andress in She (1965) and then of Raquel Welch in One Million Years B.C.
-(1966).
+He was most notable as a leading man in Italian genre films, including Mario Bava's Black Sunday (1960) with Barbara Steele.
+He also starred in the Hammer Films productions She (1965) with Ursula Andress, its sequel The Vengeance of She (1968), and One Million Years B.C.
+(1966) with Raquel Welch.

-Career
+Early life

 Richardson was born on 19 January 1934 in Worthing, West Sussex.
 He served in the British Merchant Navy during the Korean War.
 He initially had no desire to be an actor but when he left the service, his looks saw him receive an offer to appear in a play by a local amateur theatre group in his hometown.
 He enjoyed it and began to work for several repertory companies around Britain.